I ripped the word from a piece of political junk mail I’d set aside for special use, for collaging.

 Now it was giving the final touch to my collage about practicing an awareness of God’s presence.
 It was, in fact, the only word that had been crying out to be placed there.

-sanctuary 1 : a consecrated place: as : the ancient Hebrew temple at Jerusalem or its holy of holies b (1) : the most sacred part of a religious building (as the part of a Christian church in which the altar is placed)… (3) : a place… for worship 2 : a place of refuge and protection*
+sanctuary 1 : a consecrated place: as a : the ancient Hebrew temple at Jerusalem or its holy of holies b (1) : the most sacred part of a religious building (as the part of a Christian church in which the altar is placed)… (3) : a place… for worship 2 : a place of refuge and protection*

 In the collage a picture of an abandoned monastery rests just behind the left shoulder of the little girl.
 I realize I arranged these images thus because she represents me, and the monastery’s placement represents my heart’s longing for sanctuary, for a sacred place of communion with God right in the everyday that does not get intruded on or assaulted from without by noise and strife and distractions—or by distractions from within…